rahul-kapgate/-Rock-Paper-Scissors-game/README.md

 Click on your choice (Rock, Paper, or Scissors).
 The computer will randomly choose its move.
 The outcome of the game will be displayed, and scores will be updated accordingly.

 Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/yourfeature).
-Make your changes.
-Commit your changes (git commit -am 'Add some feature').
-Push to the branch (git push origin feature/yourfeature).
-Create a new Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize this template according to your project's specifics.
-Add any additional sections you find necessary, such as "Acknowledgements," "Future Enhancements," or "Troubleshooting."